infinum/eightshift-docs/website/docs/basics/blocks-registration.md

 By following our structure, we can find all files using the `require.context` regular expression inside the `Blocks` folder.
 Alongside some JavaScript magic, we have been able to leave out all those unnecessary steps when creating new blocks like:

-* providing style files.
+* providing style files;
-* writing register method.
+* writing register method;
-* setting PHP method for registering dynamic blocks.
+* setting PHP method for registering dynamic blocks; and
 * including files when adding new components.

 You can check out how this works inside the `src/Blocks/assets/scripts/application-blocks-editor.js` file.